kishore-sinha/RegularExpressionTutorial/README.md

 * RegularExpression Tutorial Project explain the core concept with numerous examples

-Alt-H1 Main Application Areas for RegularExpressions are :
+### Main Application Areas for RegularExpressions are :
-..* To Develop Validation Frameworks
+..*To Develop Validation Frameworks
-..* To Develop Pattern Matching Application
+..*To Develop Pattern Matching Application
-..* To Develop Translators like Compiler, Interpreter & Assembler etc ..* To Develop Communication Protocol line TCP/IP, UDP etc
+..*To Develop Translators like Compiler, Interpreter & Assembler etc ..* To Develop Communication Protocol line TCP/IP, UDP etc